-ACCOUNTING III - (12 - 1 credit - State Code: 12007A001)- is a skill-level course that builds upon the foundation established in Accounting I and II.
-This course is designed primarily for collegebound students with career objectives in business/computer/accounting related fields.
-Students will continue developing knowledge in corporate accounting and will be introduced to basic issues of cost and management accounting.
-Simulated business conditions will be provided through the use of practice sets (automated and/or manual).
+ACCOUNTING III - (12 - 1 credit - State Code: 12007A001) - This course is a skill-level course that builds on the foundation established in Accounting I and II.
+This course is designed primarily for college-bound students with career objectives in business/computer/accounting fields.
+The emphasis is on understanding and applying basic accounting principles and other concepts that guide the reporting of the effect on transactions and other economic events on the financial condition and operating results of the business.
+Topics will include accounting for current assets and liabilities, long-term assets and liabilities, stockholder equity, corporations' cash flow statements, and financial statement analysis.
+Students will be introduced to basic issues of cost and management accounting.
 Skills are developed in the entry retrieval and statistical analysis of business data using computers for accounting business applications.
+Students have the option to earn certification in bookkeeping.
 Prerequisite: Accounting I and II with a grade of C or above or consent of Teacher and/or Administration.

-INFORMATION PROCESSING I - (11, 12 - 1 credit - State Code: 10005A001) - Information Processing I is a skill-level course that included the concept and terminology related to the people, equipment, and procedures of information processing equipment.
+INFORMATION PROCESSING I - (10, 11, 12 - 1 credit - State Code: 10005A001) -

+Information Processing I is a skill-level course that includes the concept and terminology related to the people, equipment, and procedures of information processing.
 Students will operate computer equipment to prepare memos, letters, reports, and forms.
-Students will create rough drafts, correct copy, process incoming and outgoing telephone calls and mail, and transmit and receive messages electronically.
+Students will create rough drafts, correct copy, and transmit and receive messages electronically as well as develop professional presentations.
 Students will create, input, and update databases and spreadsheets.
 Workplace skills as well as communication skills (thinking, listening, composing, revising, editing, and speaking) will be taught and integrated throughout this course.
-(Obtain possible Microsoft certification in Word, PowerPoint, and Excel)
+Certification will be offered in Microsoft Word, PowerPoint, Excel, and Access.
+Students will have the opportunity to work towards attending the Microsoft National Competition if their scores qualify.

-INFORMATION PROCESSING II/ DESKTOP PUBLISHING (11, 12 - 1 credit - State Code: 10005A002) -This class will build on the word processing skills attained in other computer courses.
-Students must have had keyboarding and/or one computer class where formatting and functions of a word processing program are taught.
-This class will allow the student to design and develop a variety of publications with a desktop publishing program.
+INFORMATION PROCESSING II/ DESKTOP PUBLISHING (11, 12 - 1 credit - State Code: 10005A002) - This class will build on the word processing, spreadsheet, presentation. and database skills attained in other computer courses.
 In addition to class assignments, there will be several projects.
-Some of these projects might be designing announcements, flyers, brochures, and newsletters.
+Some of these projects will include designing announcements, flyers, brochures, and newsletters.
+Students will be introduced to Intermediate/Advanced Microsoft.
+Students will create word processing documents, spreadsheets, databases, and presentations.
+Some projects will include utilizing Publisher for brochures, flyers, and newsletters.
 Workplace skills as well as communication skills (thinking, listening, composing, revising, editing, and speaking) will be taught and integrated throughout this course.
-Obtain possible Microsoft Credential in Word, PowerPoint, and Excel.
-(Prerequisite of Info Processing I)
+Certification will be offered in Microsoft Word Expert and Excel Expert.
+Students will have the opportunity to work towards attending the Microsoft National Competition if their scores qualify.
+Prerequisite: Information Processing I.